Phala-Network/phala-wiki-next/content/en-us/general/phala-network/phat-contract-fee.md

 ## How to pay for the computing services

 This section consists of 2 parts: query tokenomics and transaction tokenomics.
 It applies to all the public good clusters that are managed by Phala team.
-In the future, users will be allowed to create their own clusters and define their own rules.
+In the future, users will be allowed to create their clusters and define their own rules.

 > Every contract must have some stake